jbrandwood/kickc/CONTRIBUTING.md

 The steps to build KickC is

 1. Download, Fork or Clone the source code from https://gitlab.com/camelot/kickc
-2. Build and package the KickC compiler by entering the source directory and executing "mvn package"
+2. Build and package the KickC compiler by entering the source directory and executing `mvn package`